hooriya067/DevMainSoft-CW2024/src/README.md

     - The `StarDisplay` class visually represents stars during level completion and the game’s win screen.
     - Features animated stars and a label displaying the number of stars earned for each level.
     - Final stars are prominently displayed on the game completion screen, giving players a sense of accomplishment.
+    - After every Play again option in Win Page and Gameover, Bullet count is set back to The original bullet count as new game starts.
+Howverin level complete screen, same bullet count is maintained and passed on as user doesnt reset the whole game but just voluntarily wants to play same level again.
 **Gameplay Impact:**
 The Star System encourages players to adopt a more strategic approach to gameplay, minimizing bullet usage while maximizing efficiency.
 It serves as a reward mechanism, motivating players to replay levels to achieve higher star ratings and perfect their performance.